Phi Eta Sigma

 ELIGIBILITY: On campuses with an active chapter of Phi Eta Sigma, any freshman meeting the following requirements is automatically eligible for membership.

-A cumulative grade-point average of at least 3.5 on a 4.0 scale at the end of any full-time curricular period.
+A grade-point average of at least 3.5 on a 4.0 scale at the end of any full-time curricular period.

 A normal academic load acceptable toward a bachelor's degree.